pallavi-bhat/pallavi-bhat.github.io/MagneticReconnection.md

 <br>
 The plasmoid instability has more recently played an important role in advancing the understanding of magnetic reconnection.
-It has been shown to arise at large Lundquist numbers in MHD and render the subsequent steady state magnetic reconnection in the system independent of the Lundquist number.
+It has been shown to arise at large Lundquist numbers in MHD and render the subsequent steady state magnetic reconnection rate in the system independent of the Lundquist number.
 In our study we explored the plasmoid instability in the "semi-collisional" regime, where the kinetic scales are larger than the expected inner layer width (set by collisions) of the current sheet.
 This feature consequently renders the system prone to the plasmoid instability